Unity-Technologies/com.unity.multiplayer.rfcs/text/0003-performance-data.md

 External Tools and APIs will be able to then get this fully written ProfilerTickData at the end of the frame for them to do what they wish (Render to Profiler Stats Overlay or Display/Record in a Profiler or file)

-As this data is largely a struct like object, accessing its data will be as simple as accessing fields.
+As this data is largely a struct, accessing its data will be as simple as accessing fields.
 Additionally the rendering or logging of these statistics will fall on the user and not affect the Tick or be done at all within the MLAPI framework.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation